Affiliate links on Android Authority may earn us a commission. Learn more.

 Home security is getting cheaper, smarter, and easier every year.
 Thus, the market is dwindling for standalone home security apps.
 Most of the better ones combine with a smart security camera these days.
-Still, there are a few options to explore for those who still have old phones laying around.
-Here are the best home security apps for Android!
-Those looking for home security cameras, you’ll want to click here to check out our best list!
+Still, there are a few options to explore for those who still have old phones lying around and want a little extra security.
+Here are the best home security apps for Android.

 Price: Free app / Hardware costs money